TDA-Jyamiti/GRIL/README.md

 # A 2-parameter Persistence Layer for Learning

 This codebase contains implementation of Generalized Rank Invariant Landscape (GRIL).
-The accompanying paper can be found here [GRIL: A 2-parameter Persistence Based Vectorization for Machine Learning](https://arxiv.org/pdf/2304.04970).
+The accompanying paper can be found at [GRIL: A 2-parameter Persistence Based Vectorization for Machine Learning](https://arxiv.org/pdf/2304.04970).

 ## Group Information